 Now your white balance will be set based on this neutral white object.

 This is a good technique to use if you are taking many pictures of a similar subject and constant lightning.
 Doing so will get the white balance right in camera, and you shouldn’t have to make any changes in to the white balance in post-processing.
 As with the presets, don’t forget to change the white balance as you move or light conditions change.

 Now you have the picture and you are ready to set the white balance (or perhaps just tweak it) in Lightroom.
 Just as there are three different options for setting the white balance in camera, Lightroom offers three different ways to set white balance.
 We will go through each of them.

 First I should introduce you to the white balance controls in Lightroom.
 They are in the Develop module and are the top tools on the right side.
 The controls look like this:

 The controls really boils down to two settings:

-- Temperature: as set forth above, this is the degree to which your picture looks more blue on the one hand or yellow on the other.
+- Color Temperature: as set forth above, color temperatures are the degree to which your picture looks more blue on the one hand or yellow on the other.

-The two sliders let you set the white balance directly.
-In a moment, you’re going to learn about ways that Lightroom makes it easy to set the white balance (the eyedropper and the presets), but they boil down to ways to change these two sliders.
+The tint and color temperatures sliders let you set the white balance directly.
+In a moment, you’re going to learn about ways that Lightroom makes it easy to set the white balance (the eyedropper and the presets), but they boil down to ways to change the tint and color temperatures slider.

 The most powerful and precise method for setting the white balance of your picture in Lightroom is also perhaps the easiest to use.
 It is the eyedropper near the white balance sliders.